-Where a modification does not lead to derecognition, the Bank calculates the modification gain/loss comparing the gross carrying amount before and after the modification (excluding the ECLs allowance).
-Then, the Bank measures ECLs for the modified asset, where the expected cash flows arising from the modified financial asset are included in calculating the expected cash shortfalls from the original asset.
+Where a modification does not lead to derecognition, the Group calculates the modification gain/loss comparing the gross carrying amount before and after the modification (excluding the ECLs allowance).
+Then, the Group measures ECLs for the modified asset, where the expected cash flows arising from the modified financial asset are included in calculating the expected cash shortfalls from the original asset.

 Write-off.
-Loans and debt securities are written off when the Bank has no reasonable expectations of recovering the financial asset (either in its entirety or in a portion of it).
-This is the case when the Bank determines that the borrower does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
+Loans and debt securities are written off when the Group has no reasonable expectations of recovering the financial asset (either in its entirety or in a portion of it).
+This is the case when the Group determines that the borrower does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
 A write-off constitutes a derecognition event.
+The Group may apply enforcement activities to financial assets written off.
+Recoveries resulting from the Group's enforcement activities will result in impairment gains.
+A write-off of loans and debt securities does not lead to discontinued litigation.

-Notes to the Separate Financial Statements for the Year Ended 31 December 2024 (Continued) (In Ukrainian Hryvnias and in thousands)
+Notes to the Consolidated Financial Statements for the Year Ended 31 December 2024 (Continued) (In Ukrainian Hryvnias and in thousands)